songweizhi/songweizhi.github.io/research.md

 (**all sponge photos presented here are not yet published.
 If you wish to use any of the photos, please contact ocessongwz@ust.hk for approval**)

-## Decoding the functional basis of distinct microbial symbiont associations in deep-sea corals (a GRF proposal, under review)
+Direction Three: Decoding the functional basis of distinct microbial symbiont associations in deep-sea corals (a GRF proposal, under review)
+---

 Black corals and octocorals, which exhibit distinct structural properties and may have different nutritional preferences, are abundant in the western Pacific Ocean.
 Corals often host diverse microbial symbionts that contribute to host growth, resilience and health.
 While shallow-water corals often rely on their associated photosynthetic zooxanthellae or prosthecochloris for nutrients, the absence of light in deep sea suggests that microbial symbionts play an especially critical role in the survival of deep-sea corals.
 Previous studies of deep-sea coral microbiomes have mainly focused on a few octocorals, whereas only two black coral species have been examined to date, leaving a significant knowledge gap regarding the overall diversity, abundance and functions of deep-sea coral-associated microbiomes.

 To fill this knowledge gap, we collected 50 deep-sea coral specimens (18 of which were black corals) from the western Pacific Ocean at depths ranging from 805 to 5,572 meters.
 These samples represent ten coral families, three of which have no previously reported microbiomes, including one black coral and two octocoral families.
 Our preliminary observations based on amplicon sequencing of the 16S rRNA gene revealed distinct microbial associations across coral taxa.
 Specifically, an overwhelming dominance of ammonia-oxidizing archaea (AOA) was observed exclusively in black corals from the family Schizopathidae, a phenomenon not reported previously.
 Furthermore, most of the deep-sea corals were dominated by single microbial species with relative read abundance above 50%.
 By contrast, only a very limited number of microbial taxa have been reported to dominate shallow-water corals.
 Overall, our findings suggest strong host-mediated selection for specific microbial symbionts, and thus functions, in the deep-sea corals.